Form a Limited Liability Company in California

 You must also designate a registered agent on the Articles of Organizatoin form.
 The agent can be a person or a firm.
 Our article on Registered Agent Service has more information on registered agents and why you need one.

 4. Decide Your Ownership and Management Structure.

 Your California LLC can by managed by one manager, by multiple managers, or by all of the LLC’s members, and you have to include that information in the Articles of Organization form.
 We have created guides that explain the Member-Managed LLC and the Manager-Managed LLC to help you make a good decision about the best structure for your company.

 In California, your LLC must have an Operating Agreement.
 This is the key document for your LLC, providing an outline of the financial and functional aspects of the business, including its rules, regulations, and provisions.
 The Operating Agreement governs the internal operations of the business, tailored to fit the specific needs of the business’s owner or owners.

 The Operating Agreement is the legal engine that drives your business.
 It spells out the company’s governance structure, the way it manages its working capital, and how it pays out its profits.
 All the essential aspects of your business, including money, liability, and fiduciary constraints, are determined by the Agreement.
 SunDoc provides two guides -- Member-Managed LLC and Manager-Managed LLC -- that provide a good source of information, but you may also want to consult an attorney for guidance on this critical document.

 6. File the Articles of Organization.

-In order to file your Articles of Organization, you will need the name and address of your company, your LLC organizer, your registered agent, and your management method.
-You may require the member names to be filed.
+To file the Articles of Organization, you will need to provide the name and address of your company, the nme of your LLC organizer and your registered agent, and your chosen method of management.

 7. Obtain an EIN and Open a Business Bank Account.